 Client Service Participation

-This article provides detailed information relating to the Client Service Participation section of a Client record, including its relevance for other features in SupportAbility.
+This article provides detailed information relating to the Client Service Participation section of a Client record, how this relates to Staff access to Client information, and its relevance for other features in SupportAbility.

 - Why does the Client Service Participation need to be entered?